-Answer: The converter takes 120-volt AC shore power and turns it into 12-volt DC to keep batteries charged and power 12-volt items in your trailer.
+Answer: The converter takes 120-volt AC shore power and turns it into 12-volt DC to keep batteries charged and power 12-volt items in your trailer; see Converter Operation on page 5-10.

 Plumbing

 1. While parked at my site, do you recommend leaving my dump valves open?